Join the Fight

-- Have stable health (meaning that any condition you have is not likely to worsen to the point you cannot participate in the study).
+- Have stable health (meaning that any present condition is not likely to worsen to the point the participant is no longer able to continue the study).

 - Be able to attend all study visits and maintain an e-diary for 7 days after each injection.

 - Agree to use highly effective contraception during participation (if applicable).

 This study will investigate the level of antibodies against COVID-19 induced by the vaccine candidate VLA2001 and whether it is safe for use.
 We will recruit approximately 660 adolescents to help us evaluate the vaccine compared to a placebo.

 With this study we aim at answering the following two main questions:

 - Is the immune response induced by VLA2001 comparable in adults and in adolescents?

 - Is our COVID-19 vaccine candidate VLA2001 safe for adolescents?